Anthropology Magazine

 An older white woman poses in a studio.
 She has short-cropped hair and thick glasses, and has her head leaning gently against one upraised hand.

-In this unit (to accompany the SAPIENS podcast S6E6), students will revisit the Mead-Freeman controversy in depth.
-They will reassess how Freeman critiqued and refuted Mead, then study the resulting controversy within the field of anthropology.
-Finally, they will apply lessons from the Mead-Freeman controversy to current research and theories.
+In this unit (to accompany SAPIENS podcast S6E6), students will revisit the Mead–Freeman controversy in depth, reassess how Derek Freeman critiqued Margaret Mead, and then study the consequences of the dispute within the field of anthropology.
+Students will apply lessons from the controversy to current research and theories.

 Learning Objectives